Nowadays, we often use the Raspberry Pi for everything and anything.

 - Check the box to accept the license.

-Then the system will start downloading and installing OSMC on the SD Card
+Then the app will start downloading and installing OSMC on your media.

-Once done you are ready to jump to the “First start” paragraph below.
+Once done, you can skip the end of this section and jump to the “First start” paragraph below.

-If you downloaded the image corresponding to your device, you can use Etcher to flash it into your SD card.
+You can then use Etcher or any other tool to flash it into your SD card.

 Etcher is a free tool you can download on this page